-The net deficit from ordinary activities after income tax amounted to \$235,977 (2021 surplus: \$360,296).
+The net deficit from ordinary activities after income tax amounted to \$219,853 (2022: \$235,977).

 State of affairs

 There were no significant changes in the Corporation's state of affairs during the financial year.

 Principal activities

 The principal activity of the Corporation during the course of the financial year was to provide high quality Native Title services to traditional owner groupings throughout the North Queensland region.